 - Don’t blame other people.

 The quicker you address the problem (regardless whether it's a little or big one) the sooner you can get the courtroom behind you and enjoy time with your children again in addition to the other benefits of being free of problem substance use.
-We wrote another blog with 6 hacks to cut back on drinking that identifies very common occurrences we have seen with assessments we've completed in the past.
+Here is another blog titled 6 hacks to cut back on drinking that you may find helpful if you want to nip a drinking problem in the bud.

 Choose an experienced professional for your evaluation.
-This will usually result in a more thorough and professionally presented report, which in turn should satisfy the court.
+This will usually result in a more thorough and professional report which should satisfy the court.

 Lastly, be sure to discuss your evaluation with your attorney prior to courtroom proceedings.
-Your attorney should be able to advise you if she/he thinks that you haven’t provided enough information to the evaluator, or there are key contextual points the evaluator should be aware of.
+Your attorney should be able to advise you if she/he thinks that you haven’t provided enough information to the evaluator.